Karl Lagerfeld yawns at race for French presidency

 Last week LVMH, which owns luxury luggage-maker Louis Vuitton and champagne-makers Moet & Chandon, said its outlook for 2012 was "excellent" and raised its dividend after rapid growth in Asia and at Louis Vuitton helped it post a forecast-beating rise in full-year operating profit.

-The world's biggest luxury goods group, which last year bought Italian jeweler Bulgari, shrugged off concerns about the global economy with a 22 percent rise in profit from recurring operations to 5.26 billion euros ($6.9 billion) on sales up 16 percent at 23.66 billion.
+The world's biggest luxury goods group, which last year bought Italian jeweller Bulgari, shrugged off concerns about the global economy with a 22 percent rise in profit from recurring operations to 5.26 billion euros on sales up 16 percent at 23.66 billion.

-Quizzed about fashion, Lagerfeld, who has been at the helm of Chanel for more than two decades, said the era of star designers with larger-than-life personalities was not over, despite the fact that no successor had yet been found to replace John Galliano at rival Christian Dior.
+Quizzed about fashion, Lagerfeld, who has been at the helm of Chanel for more than two decades, said the era of star designers with larger-than-life personalities was not over, despite the fact that no successor had yet been found to replace John Galliano at rival Christian Dior (DIOR.PA).

 "Today, in the world we have, with the media, it's easier to have a star designer, I'm afraid," he said.